44xtc44/eisenkern/README.md

 - **mp_tools_q** for big tools stuff delivery to every single Worker proc module;
 It may be a 27GB rainbow table; See the bruteforce (small) example, please
 - Output **can** be stored if **store_result** is set in config

+## Issues
+eisenmp can run on Python 3.6 (Ubuntu test), but not the samples.
+Crash of Flask and SqlAlchemy

 ## How to run the examples?
 Clone the repo [Examples](https://github.com/44xtc44/eisenmp_examples) and ``run an eisenmp_exa_...``.